Sallu110/ADULT-INCOME-CLASSIFICATION-PROJECT/README.md

 # ADULT-INCOME-CLASSIFICATION-PROJECT

-In this project i have predicted income of adults by various factors.
+In this project i have predicted income of adults by various factors.you can see visit files to project.